davidjamesw/academy-kata-roman/README.markdown

 # Go Roman Numerals to Arabic Converter

 My first proper go at some Go.

+Splits a given Roman Numeral and loops through the resulting slice in reverse order, adding or subtracting valid next numbers in the sequence.

+To run:
+* Clone this repository
+* Run `go build romanNumerals.go`
+* Run `./romanNumerals <INSERT ROMAN NUMERAL OF YOUR CHOICE>`

+The result will be printed to your console.

 Done as part of a BBC coding challenge, see below for details:

 # Academy Coding Challenge #1